-- Analyzes the executives', including the CEO's, annual compensation based on comparisons to the Company's peer group and comparable industry survey data, including in both cases target and actual total compensation, and advises the Compensation Committee on the appropriateness of management's recommendations for any changes to the executives' compensation; - Reviews the Company's peer group annually and provides recommendations for changes as appropriate; - Advises the Compensation Committee on best practices related to oversight and design of the Company's executive compensation program; - Reviews compensation design recommendations by the Company's management and provides recommendations to the Compensation Committee on the impact of those recommendations; - Reviews the CEO's compensation program's design and makes recommendations to the Compensation Committee if it believes changes to the CEO's compensation would be appropriate; - Reviews the Company's equity compensation philosophy and incentive design; - Reviews and provides guidance on the impact of regulatory changes on executive and non-employee director compensation; - Reviews the risk assessment of the Company's incentive plans and arrangements; - Reviews and provides guidance on the executive compensation disclosures; and - Reviews non-employee director compensation.
+- Analyzes the executives', including the CEO's, annual compensation based on comparisons to the Company's peer group and comparable industry survey data, including in both cases target and actual total compensation, and advises the Compensation Committee on the appropriateness of management's recommendations for any changes, other than the CEO's, to the executives' compensation; - Reviews the CEO's compensation and compensation program's design and makes recommendations to the Compensation Committee if it believes changes to the CEO's compensation or the compensation program design would be appropriate; - Reviews the Company's peer group annually and provides recommendations for changes as appropriate; - Advises the Compensation Committee on best practices related to oversight and design of the Company's executive compensation program; - Reviews compensation design recommendations by the Company's management and provides recommendations to the Compensation Committee on the impact of those recommendations; - Reviews the Company's equity compensation philosophy and incentive design; - Reviews and provides guidance on the impact of regulatory changes on executive and non-employee director compensation; - Reviews and provides guidance on the risk assessment of the Company's incentive plans and arrangements; - Reviews and provides guidance on the executive compensation disclosures; - · Reviews and provides recommendations for non-employee director compensation; and - Reviews and provides guidance on the Company's change in control agreements.

-At its meeting in October 2018, the Compensation Committee reviewed FW Cook's performance, and in December 2018, the Compensation Committee assessed FW Cook's independence against the six independence factors set forth in the Nasdaq rules.
-The Compensation Committee determined that FW Cook was independent and engaged FW Cook for 2019.
-FW Cook performs no other services for the Company and the Compensation Committee concluded that its services for the Compensation Committee do not raise any conflicts of interest.
+In October 2019, the Compensation Committee reviewed FW Cook's performance, and in December 2019, the Compensation Committee assessed FW Cook's independence against the six independence factors set forth in the applicable Nasdaq rules.
+The Compensation Committee determined that FW Cook was independent and engaged FW Cook for 2020.
+FW Cook performs no other services for the Company, and the Compensation Committee concluded that its services for the Compensation Committee do not raise any conflicts of interest.

-Peer Group: Each year, the Compensation Committee reviews the peer group with the assistance of its independent consultant and makes changes as appropriate in order to ensure it continues to suitably reflect the competitive market for executive talent.
-In making 2018 compensation decisions, the peer group the Compensation Committee used was:
+Peer Group: Each year, the Compensation Committee reviews the peer group with the assistance of its independent compensation consultant and makes changes as appropriate in order to ensure it continues to suitably reflect the competitive market for executive talent.
+In making 2019 compensation decisions, the peer group used by the Compensation Committee consisted of the following companies: